mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

                 -   +60% time seems worth doing for a performance boost
                 -   Still, this does not perform as well as the notebook.
                     Is this because of the feature engineering?
+        -   Quick experiment: PCA for feature selection does not seem worth doing
     -   30/06/2022
         -   Ablation: should I use the mean of per-fold metrics or just compute the metric on the full dataset?
 It should be exactly the same in